oar-team/oar/docs-old/documentation/doc_overview.rst

 Overview
 ========

 This batch system is based on a database (MySql or PostgreSQL), a script language (Perl) and an optional scalable administrative tool (component of Taktuk framework).
 It is composed of modules which interact only with database and are executed as independent programs.
-So formally, there is no API, the system is completely defined by the database schema.
-This approach eases the development of specific modules.
-Indeed, each module (such as schedulers) may be developed in any language having a database access library.
+A Restful API is implemented on top of the database.
+So it abstracts the mechanisms inside OAR and make it easier to implement some interfaces (like web interfaces).

 Main features :